commercetools/commercetools-sdk-typescript/README.md

 If you have any urgent issues regarding this repository please create a support request over our [official support channel](http://support.commercetools.com).

+## Best Practices

+We have a doc with a currated list of best practices designed to assist developers on how best to use and develop applications using the JavaScript/TypeScript SDK.
+The best practices doc can be found [here](BEST_PRACTICES.md).

 ## Packages

 ### SDK